 THE ERGOBABY OMNI 360 WILL FIT A TODDLER

 The Omni 360’s body panel gets wider (adjusting with the clever Velcro tabs on the inside of the waistband) and taller (using the top set of buttons).
-This means will last until baby is at least 2 years old.
-Possibly longer, as it’s safety tested all the way to 33lbs (15kg), but remember a comfy fit is determined by baby’s height, your shape and both of your carrying preferences, rather than just your baby or toddlers’ weight.
+This means will last until baby is at least 2 years old, possibly up to 3 years.
+It’s safety tested all the way to 33lbs (15kg), but remember a comfy fit is determined by baby’s height, your shape and both of your carrying preferences, rather than just your baby or toddlers’ weight.

 OUTWARDS FACING (‘WORLD FACING’) OPTION